Improved Immiscible Diffusion: Accelerate Diffusion Training by Reducing Its Miscibility: Effectiveness of Immiscible Diffusion

 \subsection{Unconditional Image Generation Training}

 We compare the unconditional image generation training steps necessary to reach the best FID of the vanilla diffusion-based models in Figure \ref{fig:uncond_fid}.
 Astonishing and consistent training efficiency enhancement is observed across all diffusion-based models, despite their significant differences in diffusion trajectories (flows), denoising solvers and sampling step picking strategies.
 Across all experiments, we generally observe that the baseline diffusion-based models need a maximum of \textbf{2.5 to 4.5} times of training steps to achieve the same performance of their immiscible diffusion counterparts.
+Besides, we offer the converged FIDs in Tab.~\ref{tab:model_comparison}, confirming that immiscible models achieve better performance in most cases.
 These results strongly support the robust ability of immiscible diffusion in improving the training efficiency of diverse diffusion-based models.
+Furthermore, as shown in Tab.~\ref{tab:comp_3}, it is parallel to many popular diffusion training acceleration methods, as the improved immiscible diffusion modifies only the goal diffusion path for training.